 Year Three: Mission & Message

 During year three, students begin to focus on the meaning of their work within the larger picture of art, technology, and entertainment experiences.
 What inspires them to create?
 What do they want to say with the things they make?
-Advanced upper division courses investigate how they can build unique, rich and personally meaningful experiences, and share them with the broader campus through via and exhibitions.
+Advanced upper division courses investigate how they can build unique, rich and personally meaningful experiences, and share them with the broader campus through programmed playtests, divisional events and exhibitions.

 Year Four: Final Project

 In their capstone year, all senior students from the BA and BS collaborate in small groups on a 3-quarter digital games project.
-This showcases their foundational understanding, skills in construction, and helps underscore their unique contributions to a playable game.
+This showcases their foundational understanding of game design, construction skills, and unique contributions to the final playable game.
 Alongside this work, they develop portfolios, apply for internships, festivals and graduate programs based on the path they’ve chosen.